Alaska Phone Relay

-When there is more than one outlet, check each instrument at each outlet to determine if proper operation can be obtained from any outlet.
-If proper operation is obtained from any outlet, the trouble has been isolated to an instrument or house wiring.
+When there is more than one outlet, check each instrument at each outlet to determine if the proper operation can be obtained from any outlet.
+If the proper operation is obtained from any outlet, the trouble has been isolated to an instrument or house wiring.

 In order to isolate an outlet jack or house wiring problems, simply move a working telephone to each outlet in the house to determine which location is causing the trouble.

 Inside Wire, Binding Posts.
-(All posts have color coded wires terminated to them).
+(All posts have color-coded wires terminated to them).

 Inside Wire is the responsibility of the customer.
 Terminate your inside wire to the binding posts, color to color.
 (Green to Green, Red to Red, etc…)